N8Brooks/deno_aoc/README.md

 ## Linting

 - Linting is done with no arguments using Deno.
-- Linting is checked in the `ci.yml` action.
+- Linting is checked in the github actions.

 ```bash
 deno lint